nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
  **:clipboard: Pointers to note:**<br>
 Unlike your `Upcoming tasks`, the remarks are currently **not updated in real time**.
 As such, the remarks displayed is the time you have left from when you open ProductiveNUS.
-Only when you interact with the assignments (clicking or using the commands to alter the assignment list) will the remarks get updated.
+Only when you interact with the assignments (clicking or using the commands to alter the Assignment List) will the remarks get updated.
 <br>Do look forward to the next version of ProductiveNUS to have your remarks updated in real time!
 </div>